ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 Poetry
 ------

-Because of its ``poetry.lock`` file, Poetry provides strong dependency pinning.
+`Poetry`_ has a ``poetry.lock`` file, which provides strong dependency pinning.
 When installing a package, Poetry creates a virtual environment, thus ensuring an isolated package development environment.

-Nevertheless, it is possible to make Poetry ignore the ``poetry.lock`` file with:
+Nevertheless, it is possible to make Poetry ignore the ``poetry.lock`` file with this
+command:

 .. code:: bash

    poetry config virtualenvs.create false --local

-Using Poetry is popular because of these features:
+Using Poetry is popular because it offers these features:

 * Supports pinning dependency versions using a ``poetry.lock`` file that can be used for testing and CI